mnentwig/busbridge3/README.md

 * Does the board support 30 MBit/s between FTDI chip and FPGA?
 For example, [this FTDI board](https://shop.trenz-electronic.de/en/Products/Trenz-Electronic/Open-Hardware/Xmod-FTDI-JTAG-Adapter/) is limited to 15 MBit/s, most likely because of the CPLD
 * Does the board require a specific GPO configuration on the FTDI chip e.g. to enable buffers?
 The example code is for [ A7](https://store.digilentinc.com/cmod-a7-breadboardable-artix-7-fpga-module/), which requires one GPO-bit to enable JTAG buffers.
+* Is another FTDI device present?
+The example code searches for "DIGILENT ADEPT USB DEVICE A" in the FTDI chip's description string (EEPROM).
+For non-Digilent boards, this needs to be edited.
 * Electrical problems (USB cable, power supply, microcracks in PCB traces, ...) are not unheard of.

 ### But the example design has no clock input!?